Probing soft signals of gravitational-wave memory with space-based interferometers: Soft memory waveforms

 since the details of the jump are unresolvable in this limit.
-Note that the spectral density of the graviton number flux associated with this waveform diverges at zero frequency, but that of the energy flux remains finite. \eqref{displacement_memory_waveform} is shared by all waveforms with the same displacement memory $\Delta h$.
+Note that the spectral density of the graviton number flux, $dN/(dAdf)=[(\pi/2)f^2|\tilde h_\infty|^2]/(2\pi f)$, associated with this waveform diverges at zero frequency, whereas the spectral density of the energy flux remains finite. \eqref{displacement_memory_waveform} is shared by all waveforms with the same displacement memory $\Delta h$.
 For $f\ll 1/t_*$, the phase factor $e^{2\pi i f t_*}$ can be further approximated by unity.
-This however is generally a bad approximation for the GW signal, since the frequency spectrum of the waveform can only be measured at \textit{finite} frequency, with the lowest resolvable frequency limited by the signal duration and instrumental noise.
-By the same reason, detection of the soft waveform \eqref{displacement_memory_waveform} cannot directly prove the existence of the memory jump (which is associated with zero-frequency gravitons), but will provide a decisive evidence.
-Likewise, a detector capable of observing the spectrum in the form \eqref{displacement_memory_waveform} at frequency $f>f_\text{min}$ has no information about it at lower frequencies.
-A more complete measurement of the waveform can thus only rely on the detectors having better sensitivities at low frequencies.
+This however is generally a bad approximation for the GW signal, since the frequency spectrum of the waveform can only be measured at \textit{finite} frequency, with the lowest resolvable frequency limited by the signal duration $[t_\text{min}, t_\text{max}]$ and instrumental noise.
+For the same reason, detection of the soft waveform \eqref{displacement_memory_waveform} cannot demonstrate the persistence of the memory jump, although it would provide decisive evidence.
+Likewise, even if a detector observes the spectrum in the form \eqref{displacement_memory_waveform} at $f>f_\text{min}$, this does not determine the spectrum at lower frequencies.
+A more complete measurement of the waveform therefore requires detectors with better sensitivity in the low-frequency band.